Joker666/spotangels-demo/README.md

 After that there's just one API to hit `http://localhost:8080/api/regulation?segment_id=1&timestamp=1629207385`

 It will return the active regulations of that timestamp for that segment.
-If there is a regulation that trumps all other, it will be returnred as `high_priority`.
+If there is a regulation that trumps all other, it will be returned as `high_priority`.
 While for this task I am only handling active regulation for a timestamp, it doesn't handle the extra parts like, what is the next active regulation and when that starts which could be the next step for improvement.